 Objectives of Visit Nepal 2020

-The government of Nepal set a target to bring in two million tourists each year by 2020.
+The government of Nepal set a target to bring in twenty million tourists each year by 2020.
 In order to bring this plan into fruition, the Ministry of Culture, Tourism and Civil Aviation (MoCTCA) planned to organize ‘Visit Nepal Year’ in 2020.

 I have summarized the biggest objectives of Visit Nepal 2020 below: